Daimler and BMW call it quits on car-sharing in North America

 Car-sharing, at least as we know it, looks likely to go down in history as a trend that went in and out with the 2010s.

-With an announcement Wednesday, one of the biggest longtime players—the newly unified Share Now, from Daimler AG and the BMW Group, announced that it’s withdrawing completely from North America and cutting more of its European operations.
+With a terse announcement Wednesday, one of the biggest longtime players—the newly unified Share Now, from Daimler AG and the BMW Group—declared that it’s withdrawing completely from North America and cutting more of its European operations.

 The company stated that in conjunction with its shareholders at Daimler and BMW it “has decided to exit the North American market and cease operations in London, Brussels and Florence, effective February 29, 2020.”